 Vary

-The HTTP Vary response header tells caches which request headers influenced the response, so the same URL gets stored and served correctly when different representations exist.
+A single URL often produces different responses based on Compression, language, or device type.
+The Vary response header tells caches which request headers influenced the response, so the correct representation gets stored and served.

 Usage